Reviewing Central Garden & Pet (NASDAQ:CENTA) and Rejuvel Bio-Sciences (OTCMKTS:NUUU)

 Central Garden & Pet (NASDAQ:CENTA) and Rejuvel Bio-Sciences (OTCMKTS:NUUU) are both consumer discretionary companies, but which is the better investment?
-We will contrast the two companies based on the strength of their risk, analyst recommendations, dividends, valuation, profitability, earnings and institutional ownership.
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, institutional ownership, risk, dividends, earnings and profitability.

-This table compares Central Garden & Pet and Rejuvel Bio-Sciences’ gross revenue, earnings per share (EPS) and valuation.
+Central Garden & Pet has a beta of 0.64, indicating that its stock price is 36% less volatile than the S&P 500.
+Comparatively, Rejuvel Bio-Sciences has a beta of -0.58, indicating that its stock price is 158% less volatile than the S&P 500.

-Central Garden & Pet has a beta of 0.64, meaning that its stock price is 36% less volatile than the S&P 500.
-Comparatively, Rejuvel Bio-Sciences has a beta of -0.58, meaning that its stock price is 158% less volatile than the S&P 500.
+59.2% of Central Garden & Pet shares are owned by institutional investors.
+20.3% of Central Garden & Pet shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock will outperform the market over the long term.

 Analyst Recommendations

-This is a summary of recent ratings for Central Garden & Pet and Rejuvel Bio-Sciences, as reported by MarketBeat.com.
+This is a breakdown of current recommendations and price targets for Central Garden & Pet and Rejuvel Bio-Sciences, as reported by MarketBeat.

 |Sell Ratings